Using Reports

 -

-Time point options for history entries:
+The time point options for history entries:

 -

-End of previous day, End of previous week, End of previous month, End of previous year
+End of previous day, End of previous week, End of previous month, End of previous year;

 -

-Custom time point
+Custom time point.

 -